-Wastewater from the PNNL Richland Campus is discharged directly to the City of Richland's publicly owned treatment facility.
-Wastewater discharges are regulated by the City of Richland under three industrial wastewater discharge permits (see Table 2.7).
+Wastewater from the PNNL-Richland Campus is discharged directly to the City of Richland's publicly owned treatment facility.
+Wastewater discharges are regulated by the City of Richland under three industrial wastewater discharge permits (see Table 9).
 All waste streams regulated by these permits are reviewed by PNNL staff and evaluated relative to compliance with the applicable permit prior to their discharge.
 Sampling, monitoring, and reporting of the wastewater discharges to the City of Richland's system are done as required in accordance with the permits.

-Process wastewater from the PNNL Sequim Campus is discharged to an on-site wastewater treatment plant and then directly discharged to Sequim Bay under the authorization of Washington State Department of Ecology NPDES Permit No. WA0040649.
+Process wastewater from the PNNL-Sequim Campus is discharged to an on-site wastewater treatment plant and then directly discharged to Sequim Bay under the authorization of Washington State Department of Ecology NPDES Permit No. WA0040649.
 This permit identifies effluent limitations and monitoring requirements for this facility.
-Monitoring data required by the NPDES permit for 2021 are listed in Table 5.1.
-Grab samples were taken from Outfall 008 and analyzed for the parameters identified in Table 5.1.
+Monitoring data required by the NPDES permit for 2022 are listed in Table 21.
 All parameters met the NPDES permit effluent limitations.
 There were no regulated discharges from Outfall 007 during this time period.